Advanced Topics in

 Week 1

 Lecture Introduction, Course organization.
-Hierarchical routing (Part 1)
+Building scalable networks (Part 1)

 Exercise None this week.
 Start in week 2.